-The Doctor of Philosophy (PhD) program aims to develop the skills needed to identify research issues related to practical applications, to formulate an original research plan a) Completion of at least seven postgraduate (PG) courses (21 credits).
+Curriculum for Doctor of Philosophy (PhD) Program in Computer Science and Engineering a) Completion of at least seven postgraduate (PG) courses (21 credits).
 Of the seven PG courses, four are required to be PG core courses in different selected core research areas.
 A list of PG core courses and the areas with which they are affiliated is maintained by the Department.
 At least one of the PG core courses should be in the area of "Theoretical Computer Science".
 Students must complete all four PG core courses in different areas by the end of the second year of their PhD study, and of the four core courses, at least two must be completed in their first year of study.
 Students must obtain a B+ or above for all four PG core courses.
 Only one Independent Studies course may be used to satisfy the course requirements.
 Students are also required to fulfill the school requirements on PhD programs stipulated in the section of School of Engineering.